brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 14 bht.md

 # Ephesians 1:14 Commentary Help Text

 ## BHT:
-God's seal of the Holy Spirit is both a pledge and a foretaste of our heavenly inheritance.
-This seal guarantees that the church, redeemed by Christ's blood, will be fully delivered from sin and sorrow and brought into eternal glory.
-The indwelling of the Spirit is a constant presence, assuring us of His grace and guaranteeing our perseverance as saints.
-All of this points to the glorious wisdom, power, and mercy of God, worthy of our praise.
+The Holy Spirit serves as both a pledge and a taste of our future inheritance, confirming our right to it.
+This sealing reveals the certainty of our status as God's redeemed possession, purchased with the blood of Christ.
+It is through the Holy Spirit that we experience the ongoing assurance and indwelling of God's grace, ensuring that we will have eternal felicity, free from sin and sorrow.
+Ultimately, this redemption and the accompanying glory bring about the praise and honor deserving of God's glorious attributes.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: